--covered roof.At the back, there is a small single-storey extension.
+The property is a two-storey double fronted end premises.
+Previous Public House It is constructed with brick and has a pitched slate -covered roof.At the back, there is a small single-storey extension.
 Originally, it was known as the Cotton Tree

 and was established in 1836.
 Later on, it was renamed The Clarendon in honour of Edward Hyde, the Earl of Clarendon.
 In 1888, the Chester Brewery acquired it, and it became a Whitbread House a century later.
-For a while, it
+Recently, it reopened with the name

 Owd Joss.
 The property comprises approximately net internal floor area 3,401 sq. ft.
 (316 sq. m.)